-Medicare requires that we collect information from you about any other medical or drug insurance coverage that you have.
-That's because we must coordinate any other coverage you have with your benefits under our plan.
+Read over the information we send you about any other insurance coverage you have have with your benefits under our plan.
 (For more information about how our coverage works when you have other insurance, see Section 7 in this chapter.)